 Examples of Employee Weaknesses:

 While the examples we’ve listed in the sections above were specific to different departments, we also wanted to list some general employee strengths and weaknesses examples.
-So whether you are looking to evaluate some overall strengths in appraisals or ask about some weaknesses in interviews, this is the list for you.
+So, whether you're looking to evaluate key strengths at work during appraisals or discuss weaknesses in interviews, this list is for you.

 Overall Employee Strengths: